Tips for visiting Kakadu with toddlers and young children

 Here you'll find a kiosk (ice creams anyone?) and ranger talks throughout the year

-Gunlom is camping only and you need two nights to enjoy this spot as its around 120km south of Cooinda including 30km or so of unsealed roads.
+Gunlom is camping only and you need two nights to enjoy this spot as it's around 120km south of Cooinda including 30km or so of unsealed roads.
 About 20km before you reach Gunlom, Yurmikmik is a good little spot to stretch your legs and have a picnic.
-Here, just a short walk away is the little waterhole Boulder Creek, a great place splash around and cool off.
+Here, just a short walk away is the little waterhole Boulder Creek, a great place to splash around and cool off.
 The longer walk into Motorcar Falls is an easy flat stroll through native bushland but ends with steep rocks and a deep pool not necessarily suited to toddlers.
 Maguk is another magical gorge and waterfall only 60km from Cooinda but the trail is rocky and uneven and would be difficult with toddlers unless they were in a hiking backpack.
 The sitting area at the base of the waterfall is tiny and drops off to deeper water.
 The campground here is more sand and scrub with drop toilets and the waterfall is a 30 minute walk away.

 Travelling with your little ones can be a very rewarding and memorable experience.
 It's sometimes (or often!) challenging but always worth it.
 So good luck and if you are interested in a private tour around Kakadu please get in touch.
-We take children of all ages on our private Kakadu tours and can put together a trip you'll family will never forget!
+We take children of all ages on our private private Kakadu Tours and can put together a trip you'll family will never forget!
 Safe travels.